 2. Sparkly tealight holders

-We don’t know any kid who doesn’t love those colourful, sparkly bangles, so this craft activity from The Material Girls is sure to be a winner.
+We don’t know any kid who doesn’t love those colourful, sparkly bangles, so this craft activity is sure to be a winner.
 It really is as simple as it looks – just grab some glue and a stack of bangles next time you’re at the market and you’re good to go.

 3. Deepavali colouring pages

-Our kids are currently obsessed with printing out things to colour in, so lucky for them we’ve just found Activity Village – a brilliant website with a whole section dedicated to Deepavali colouring pages.
-A lot of the printables come at a price, but there are also plenty of freebies including lots of Rangolis for the kids to colour (or use as inspiration for their own drawings).
+Our kids are currently obsessed with printing out things to colour in.
+So lucky for them, we’ve just found Activity Village – a brilliant website with a whole section dedicated to Deepavali colouring pages.
+A lot of the printables come at a price, but there are plenty of freebies including lots of Rangolis for the kids to colour (or use as inspiration for their own drawings).
 Other sites offering free Deepavali printables include Got Free Cards and Super Coloring.

 4. Playdough rangoli